Organize training runs with MLflow experiments

 You cannot directly rename, delete, or manage permissions on an MLflow experiment that was created by a notebook in a Databricks Git folder.
 You must perform these actions at the Git folder level.

-Rename experiment from the experiments page or the experiment page
+You can rename an experiment that you own from the Experiments page or from the experiment details page for that experiment.

 to set the active MLflow experiment.